jbintz/jasonbintz/content/course/diff-eqns.md

   1. Same thing but using Improved or Modified Euler Method.

   1. Now make a plot that compares the three methods for the same problem.
 Use h = 0.25

+**Problem Set 8 (Due Wednesday, October 17):**

+  - complete the worksheet for section 3.2 and hand in problems 14-26:
+    - one copy per group is sufficient
+    - write each group member's name on the submission
+    - it is ok if your submission contains pictures of your boardwork as long as they are legible and orderly
+    - no electronic submissions!
+  - (**3.2**) 2, 4, 6, 10, 12

 ---------------------------------------------------------------------